isomerpages/moh-upec/_our-work/Policy & Professional Standard/Emergency Medical Technician (EMT) Certification Course.md

 #
 ![](/images/Amb_Team_EMT_Full_Course.jpeg)

-EMTs are among the first responders on a medical or trauma scene and help start the initial patient care.
-Thus, it is important for EMTs to possess the necessary competencies and skills to perform their role as a certified EMT.
-Under the MOH 2017 Standards for EAS and MTS, MTS vehicles are minimally required to be staffed by a certified EMT.
-As such, PAOs must ensure that their staff have successfully undergone the EMT training and possess valid certification in EMT.
+Emergency Medical Technicians (EMTs) are often the first responders at medical or trauma scenes, providing critical initial patient care.
+It is essential for EMTs to have the necessary skills and competencies to perform their duties effectively.
+According to the Healthcare Services Act (HCSA), Medical Transport Service (MTS) vehicles must be staffed with at least one certified EMT as the crew leader.
+Therefore, Private Ambulance Operators (PAOs) must ensure that their personnel have successfully completed EMT training and hold valid EMT certification.

 **Please refer to the following training institutions for more information:**